-The controls are fairly simple.
 You control your Mega Gun using your mouse and fire by clicking the left mouse button.
 If you have purchased a Smart Bomb from the Space Station, you can trigger this by pressing the space bar.
-And that's all there is to it.

-With each level, the Fuzzles you face will become more and more resiliant, meaning that they will require more shots to destroy them.
+With each level, the Fuzzles you face will become more and more resilient, meaning that they will require more shots to destroy them.
 For example, in the first level all of the Fuzzles are red and only require one shot to destroy.
 However, in the second level you will face yellow ones, which are tougher and will require two shots to kill.
-As you progress through the levels, the foes attacking you will require more hits to take down (assuming that you don't upgrade the gun you are given at the start of the game).
+As you progress through the levels, the foes attacking you will require more hits to take down (unless you upgrade the gun you are given at the start of the game).